Retention

 • Churned in <30 days → They never saw value.
 Focus on education and onboarding.

-• Churned after 3–6 months → They saw value but something changed.
+• Churned after 3 to 6 months → They saw value but something changed.
 Focus on what's new.

 • Churned after 12+ months → They were loyal once.
 Focus on the relationship and nostalgia.